kailash-manasarovar/statement/docs/timeline/2022/october.md

 - She mentions a man, a British policeman, who lived near her who had really scary eyes.
 - It was a weird thing for her to mention, and she repeated it.
 - It reminded me of a short story I had written for the writing club I used to go to in Dénia in 2007, which incidentally [Dandy the gay English teacher](../early-years/2013.md#the-gays-leave-suddenly) was also a member of.
-- This was a piece I wrote at the time I started to write about child sexual abuse and grooming gangs in short-story form.
-I had described one of the pedophiles, Winston M, with the exact words she used in our conversation.
+- This was a piece I wrote at the time I started to write about child sexual abuse and North London grooming rape-gangs in short-story form.
+- I had described one of the pedophiles, Winston May, with the exact words she used in our conversation.

 !!! note
     - Could this have been a warning from Patricia?
 Or were my British friends 100% complicit.